elimbaum/eecs-senior-project/notes.md

 ok…. so kaleidoscope isn’t really needed here.
 I learned a lot but I learned more from the cornell website… I feel like I kinda wasted my time on this.

+==> Moved to LLI.

+Probably *don’t* want communication to be function calls, because slow, but maybe macros?
+No need for macros – it’ll all be precompiled!

 ### kaleidoscope

 does it make sense to use custom JIT, versus hacking on LLI?
 I like kld.
 LLI isn’t working on C++.